ESP32 BMP180 Web Server using Arduino IDE

 • You have successfully installed the library for this digital pressure sensor.

-Till now, you have accomplished all required steps to measure sensor over on the web page.
-Now, lets see the code.
-Sketch given below read pressure, pressure and altitude values and display them on web server whenever a web client try to access the web page using an IP address of web server.
+Till now, you have accomplished all the required steps to measure sensor over on the web page.
+Now, let’s see the code.
+The sketch given below reads pressure, temperature, and altitude values and displays them on the web server whenever a web client tries to access the web page using the IP address of the web server.

-• Before you uploading code, you need change WiFi name and password with your network credentials.
+• Before you upload the code, you need to change the WiFi name and password with your network credentials.

 #include <WiFi.h>